DeNederlandscheBank/data-quality-rules/docs/usage_reportscomparisonrules.rst

 The goal is to detect differences in whether data points are reported (datapoint that were included in one period and not in the other) and to detect significant changes in the values of data point between two periods.
 As such it is not unusual that some data points are included in one period and not in another, and that some data points change significantly between two periods.
 Because of that we only included datapoints for which it is highly unusual that they are included in one period and not in the other (< 5% of previous reports), and datapoints for which it is highly unusual (< 5% of previous reports) that they changes significantly over two periods (> 10% change).

+You can compare two quarterly reports or two annual reports, but you cannot compare a quarterly report with an annual report, even if they have corresponding data points.

 To run the additional rules use::

   python solvency2-rules\apply3.py